lsst-dm/dmtn-094/index.rst

 ---

-A JSON Web Token (JWT) is a way of representing claims to as JSON, as well as information for validating those claims through the use of signatures (JWS) in the token, and a meants of validating those signature (JWE/JWK) - all in the same token.
+A JSON Web Token (JWT) is a way of representing claims to as JSON, as well as information for validating those claims through the use of signatures (JWS) in the token, and a means of validating those signature (JWE/JWK) - all in the same token.
 Included in the JWT specification is also a way of encoding a token using Base64 in a way that's friendly for the web.